JetBrains/marketplace-docs/topics/api-reference/check-license.md

 If you are the author of a paid plugin, you can check whether the user with the specified email address has a license or not.

-You should create a `permanentToken` in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) tab within your Marketplace profile dashboard.
+You should create a `permanentToken` in [My Tokens](https://plugins.jetbrains.com/author/me/tokens) tab within your JetBrains Marketplace profile dashboard.

 CURL command template:
 ```Shell